Dial Tone (G.I. Joe): G.I. Joe: The Movie

 Dial-Tone also appeared briefly in the 1987 animated film G.I.
 Joe: The Movie.

 Female Dial Tone

 Fictional character biography

 A blond female character named Dial Tone first appeared in the new IDW comic series.
 To date, no background information has been revealed about this character.
 No mention has been made of the Jack S. Morelli character in this series.

 Comics - IDW Publishing

 The new Dial Tone works with Scarlett in the think tank at the Pit.

 Resolute

 In G.I.
 Joe: Resolute, there is a female agent working on the USS Flagg is approached by Gung Ho and asked for information about the recent Cobra attack.
 She is later identified by the code name, Dial Tone.
+Dial Tone later escapes the Flagg along with everyone onboard when Cobra Commander had the particle cannon targeting the Flagg.

 Writer Warren Ellis has said the character was originally just a background character, but she was made a Joe due to the amount of dialogue he gave her; "they gave me several [codenames] to choose from, and I chose Dial Tone, because it amused me".